tprasadtp/ubuntu-post-install/README.md

 https://atom-installer.github.com/v1.21.1/atom-amd64.deb  ATOM-Editor.deb
 ```
 first part is the URL to the deb file separated by a tab name of the file.
-> Please note that deb file will be  saved with the name mentioned in the file (Exactly as mentioned in the second field.
+> Please note that deb file will be  saved with the name mentioned in the file.
+(DEB file is named **exactly** as mentioned in the second field.
 So if you want them to be named with extension .deb include that in the second field and avoid illegal chars)

 #### Purge Unwanted Packages
 This will purge Unwanted packages from the system.